pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 of pure Python packages that provide universal wheels.
 The reasons for using source distributions may include:

-- being able to audit the source code of all packages
+- Being able to audit the source code of all packages.

-- being able to run the test suite and build documentation
+- Being able to run the test suite and build documentation.

-- being able to easily apply patches, including backporting commits from the project's repository and sending patches back to the project
+- Being able to easily apply patches, including backporting commits from the project's repository and sending patches back to the project.

-- being able to build on a specific platform that is not covered by upstream builds
+- Being able to build on a specific platform that is not covered by upstream builds.

-- being able to build against specific versions of system libraries
+- Being able to build against specific versions of system libraries.

-- having a consistent build process across all Python packages
+- Having a consistent build process across all Python packages.

 While it is usually possible to build packages from a Git repository, there are a few important reasons to provide a static archive file instead: